 There are two additional benefits from creating a custom WordPress login page: security and branding.

-If you’re running a community-powered website that requires users to login, having a secure login page that hides the admin bar after login is essential.
+If you’re running a community-powered website that requires users to login, having a secure login page that hides the admin area after login is essential.
 This way, users won’t be able to access the WordPress admin area through the wp-admin or wp-login.php page.
 This is great for membership sites, forums and discussion boards, and niche social network sites.

 And if you’re a design agency, you can improve your service offering by white-labeling client login pages.
 This allows your clients to deliver a more consistent user experience to their site’s users and makes the overall experience more worthwhile and you don’t have to deal with the WordPress codex.

 Additionally, customizing your WordPress login page gives you many opportunities to improve user experience.
 For example, you can offer social logins or passwordless login options.